-Blackmail, extortion, and several other related crimes fall under the general category of coercion.
+Online blackmail, extortion, and several other related crimes fall under the general category of coercion.

 The difference between criminal blackmail and just plain old retaliation is that the former occurs when someone threatens to take away something enjoyable unless you do what they want.
 It might not seem like much.
 There are some people who would argue this count as serious enough of an offense for prison time.